 Make dining reservations starting 60 days before your visit.
 At Disneyland you can make reservations on the website or call 714-781-DINE.
 For more dining tips and how to get FREE dining alerts search here.

 Also if meeting characters is on your priority list then keep this tip in mind.
 You can locate them in the Disneyland app.
 More about that here.
 Character hugs are back and you can get autographs again.
 Many of the characters wander around it’s fun to spot them in the parks.
 Consider character dining experiences where the characters come to your table, it’s pretty magical.
 Make those character dining reservations 60 days before you arrive for the best times.
 Check out my review of the best character dining on property The Plaza Inn.

 Check park hours before you arrive.
 You can see hours up to 60 days before your visit.
 Find out what time the park you’re visiting opens.
-And take advantage of the 30 minutes Early Entry into either park if you’re an onsite Disneyland Resort guest.
+And take advantage of the 30 minutes Early Entry into one of the parks if you’re an onsite Disneyland Resort guest.

 Check for refurbishments to see if any rides will be closed on your trip.
 Look at the Disneyland calendar.
-I also put the refurbishment schedule in my what to expect in 2023 post.
 Another way to get updates is sign up for the newsletter on the home page.
 I only send emails when I need to share news or updates about Disneyland.